About the Conference

 - Management of natural

-resources that may used to inform and improve management outcomes.
+that may be used to inform and improve management outcomes.

-advance the conservation of natural and cultural resources and biological
+recommendations to advance the conservation of natural and cultural

-broadly applicable scientific research that may be used to understand and conserve natural and
+broadly applicable scientific research that may be used to understand and